devpin95/MeshGenerator/README.md

         return (map, min, max);
     }

-An interesting thing about this function is that it returns a tuple.
-Coming from Python, returning more than a single value from a function has a lot of utility and is a welcome feature in a language.
-Especially when my programming foundation is in C++ where returning more than one value from a function takes a little more effort to pull off (they didn't even teach us about tuples in our C++ classes).

 ##### Gaussian Blur

 <img src="http://dpiner.com/projects/MeshGenerator/images/GaussianAnim.gif" width="1000">

-The Guassian blur operation is the standard blur used by most image editors.
-The strength of the Gaussian blur comes from adding different weight to pixels further away from the center pixel.
+The Gaussian blur operation is the standard blur used by most image editors.
+The strength of Gaussian blur comes from differing weight to pixels further from the center pixel.
 This means pixels closer to the center have a bigger influence on the result than pixels further away.

 Algorithm:

-The basic idea of a Gaussian blur is [*convolution*](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Convolution), where we pass a window over the image, add up all the values in the window, and use the sum to make a new image.
-The window in convolution is called the [*kernel*](https://en.wikipedia.org/wiki/Kernel_(image_processing)), and is a matrix of weights that we will multiply each pixel that falls into the kernel as we do convolution.
+The basic idea of Gaussian blur is [*convolution*](https://en.wikipedia.org/wiki/Kernel_(image_processing)#Convolution), where we pass a window over the image, add up all the values in the window, and use the sum to make a new image.
+The window in convolution is called the [*kernel*](https://en.wikipedia.org/wiki/Kernel_(image_processing)), and is a matrix of weights that we multiply each pixel by that sits under the kernel.
 In the case of Gaussian blur, our kernel is a 2D matrix of weights determined by the [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function#Two-dimensional_Gaussian_function)

 To improve the efficiency of the algorithm, we use the [separability](https://en.wikipedia.org/wiki/Separable_filter) of the Gaussian function to create two vectors, a vertical vector and a horizontal vector, and make two passes on the image instead of one.

 First, we create the 2D kernel.
-Note, *ksize* is an odd integer greater than 1, and *kcenter = (ksize - 1) / 2* is the center element in the x/y direction;
+Note, `ksize` is an odd integer greater than `1`, and `kcenter = (ksize - 1) / 2` is the center element in the x/y direction;

     for (int i = 0; i < ksize; ++i)
     {